 \end{lemma}

 \begin{proof} Clearly, by \cref{hessian}, the assumptions imply that $\mathcal{H}(\bc, \bb)$ is invertible. \cref{H-inv} is a direct consequence of the Sherman-Morrison formula. \end{proof}

 Now, we are ready to describe the dBN method (see \cref{alg:dBN} for a pseudocode).
-Let $\bb^{(k)}$ be the previous iterate, then the current iterate $\left(\bc^{(k+1)}, \bb^{(k+1)}\right)$ is computed as follows: \begin{itemize} \item[(i)] \textit{Compute the linear parameters}
+Given prescribed tolerances $\tau_1>0$ and $\tau_2 > 0$, let $\bb^{(k)}$ be the previous iterate, then the current iterate $\left(\bc^{(k+1)},\bb^{(k+1)}\right)$ is computed as follows: \begin{itemize} \item[(i)] \textit{Compute the linear parameters}